Python script to archive large pdf into rar with 20x compression rate

 - When the

-file appears and ready to work, archiving inrar
+pdffile appears and ready to work, archiving inrarwill start.

 to disk cannot be called "ready to work".
 You need to wait, the file will be completely written to the disk, and only then you can work with it (otherwise the broken file will be archived, which then cannot be read).